MS-Supply Chain Management

 The Master of Science in Supply Chain Management at the University of Michigan-Dearborn teaches students how to manage the organizations, people, technology, and resources that transform raw materials into deliverable products.
 The degree is open to all students, regardless of their undergraduate major.

 You may enroll on a full- or part-time basis.
 All courses in the program are offered on campus; a few are also occasionally available on-line.
 Course offerings are greatest during the fall and winter semesters, and the program usually can be completed within 12 months of full-time study.

 Admission is rolling, and you may begin the program in September or January.
 May admission is also usually possible for part-time students.

 University of Michigan-Dearborn students who have been admitted to the MS-Supply Chain Management may take up to 6 graduate credits during the final semester of their undergraduate program.

 Transfer Credit and Course Exemptions

 Previous coursework deemed substantially similar to DS 520, MIS 525, or OM 521 may qualify to exempt students from those courses.
-Exempt courses must be replaced with other approved courses in the degree program.
+Exempt courses must be replaced with other elective courses in the degree program.

 In addition, up to 6 transfer credits for previous equivalent graduate coursework can be applied to the degree if those credits have not been counted toward a degree.